ajcr/molloy/README.md

 Let's try a slightly more ambitious exercise (cf. Section 5 [here](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-042j-mathematics-for-computer-science-fall-2005/readings/ln11.pdf)):

 > We've made a huge fruit salad.
 How many ways can we serve a bowl of 6 pieces of fruit such that:
->  - the number of apples is even
+>  - the number of apples is even, *and*
->  - the number of oranges is at most 4
+>  - the number of oranges is at most 4, *and*
->  - the number of pears in at most 1
+>  - the number of pears in at most 1, *and*
->  - the number of bananas must be a multiple of 5
+>  - the number of bananas must be a multiple of 5?
 >
-> How many ways for 100 pieces of fruit given these requirements?
+> ...And how many ways for 100 pieces of fruit given the same requirements?

 ``` python
 >>> constraints = """apple % 2 == 0 and